QubesOS/qubes-doc/user/advanced-topics/standalones-and-hvm.md

 /.../
 ~~~

-If for any reason you would like to make sure that the two VMs have the same MAC address, you can use `qvm-prefs` to set a fixed MAC address for the VM:
+If for any reason you would like to make sure that the two qubes have the same MAC address, you can use `qvm-prefs` to set a fixed MAC address for the qube:

 ~~~
 [joanna@dom0 ~]$ qvm-prefs my-new-vm-copy -s mac 00:16:3E:5E:6C:05